jaydenrasmussen/quick-generator/README.md

 ##### flags

-- -r - initializes the new directory as a repo
+- <r> - initializes the new directory as a repo

 ##### commands